viveksacademia4git/InternetSecurity/AngularManInTheMiddleAttack/arp-poison/README.md

 It signifies the routing of the packets to the current machine, which means all the packets going the router will also get delivered to the current address as well [1].

-Command to modifying the status the routing of the packet
+Command to modifying the status the routing of the packet:
 ```
 // Mode changed to super user
 sudo su